- As low as $673/Night

 - Approximately 3 square feet

-Attractively restored Hatteras motor yacht.
+Elegantly restored Hatteras motor yacht.
 Updates include teak floor and walls, granite countertops and copper sinks in kitchen and baths.
-Giant salon with two white leather couches that fold out into double beds.
-The enormous sun deck and helm are ideal for your morning coffee or evening beverages.
+Substantial salon with two white leather couches that fold out into double beds.
+The enormous sun deck and helm are ideal for your morning coffee or evening drinks.
 Comfortably sleeps 4 guests.
 Master suite is cavernous with a queen bed.
 Forward v-berth cabin sleeps two in twin beds.
 Please refer to photos.

 About the Area

 Located on the waterfront, this houseboat is in Downtown Charleston, a neighborhood in Charleston.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while Patriots Point and USS Yorktown are cultural highlights.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while Patriots Point and USS Yorktown are cultural highlights.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions